 Self, as context: This element of the model is interesting.
 It places you and me at the centre of the process of change and respects our ability to notice and sustain changes we make.
 However, as with the Values element – see below – I am left uneasy about how this element works in actual practice.

 The ACT model seems to help us to clarify what is important; it does inspire you to experiment.
 ACT helps by being action-oriented; it encourages you to find your own ways to change.
 Change is achieved through teaching skills gleaned from, among others, the cognitive behavioural approach (CBT) and Mindfulness.

 It is the view that skills need to be taught that starts me asking questions.
 What are those skills and who defines them?

 ACT has joined the ranks of those models that initiate training programmes.
 That tends to slide down the slippery slope towards ‘this-is-the-way-to-do-it’.
-In my blog I have specified the way in which safe experiments should be designed; I have offered a few ‘cans’; some possibilities!
+In my blog I have avoided specifying ways in which safe experiments should be designed; I have offered a few ‘cans’; some possibilities!
 I refer to this as ‘finger pointing’, but you do not have to follow the direction I offer.
-I hope I have made very clear who implements the experiment and who has to respond to the results generated and it is not me!
+I hope I make it clear who implements the experiment – and who has to respond to the results generated – it is not me!

 There is an implicit assumption in the ACT model that it can define what is a ‘safe experiment’, and it places emphasis on having a guide to help you avoid a small defeat.
 It is possible to get it wrong.
 Personally, I dispute that inference as defeats are necessary to more learning.

 The ACT view of Committed Action is troubling.
 The approach includes a commitment to values in its model.
 This includes a professed respect for education of the self, a view that I can be ‘trained’ toward some notion of personal growth.
 I’d suggest few training programmes are very focused on an individual learning about themselves, for themselves.